- Silent Way

 Managed radio advertisement media and duplication for commercial recording studio.

-Expert: DDEX, abstracted information models (FRBR, indecs), Audiovisual metadata, persistent identifiers, XML, XML schema, media asset management, Drupal CMS administration (Views, CCK, theming), streaming servers and encoding (FlowPlayer/SWFTools/Shoutcast/MP3/AAC), HTML, CSS, Google Adsense/Analytics, SEO, affiliate revenue.
+Expert: DDEX (ERN, RIN, DSRF), Jira management, abstracted information models (FRBR, indecs), Audiovisual metadata, persistent identifiers, XML, XML schema, media asset management, Drupal CMS administration (Views, CCK, theming), streaming servers and encoding (FlowPlayer/SWFTools/Shoutcast/MP3/AAC), HTML, CSS, Google Adsense/Analytics, SEO, affiliate revenue.

-Expert: Mac OS, advanced Excel scripting, Google Docs, advanced iTunes hacking, Automator, QuicKeys, library databases, Zotero.
+Expert: Mac OS, advanced Excel scripting, Google Sheets, advanced iTunes hacking, Automator, QuicKeys, library databases, Zotero.

 Proficient: Dreamweaver, Aptana, Acrobat, Powerpoint, Windows, Pro Tools, Logic, MOTU Digital Performer, Archivists' Toolkit, Photoshop, FileMaker Pro, WebEx, LibGuides/CampusGuides, Desire2Learn, Blackboard Collaborate/Elluminate.